Robust discrete complex analysis: A toolbox: Appendix

 \item second, we continue the trajectory by performing yet another finite sequence of similar moves in the fixed range of directions

-until the trajectory hits the outer boundary of $(A,r',r)$, see Fig.~\ref{Fig: RW-in-annulus}B. \end{itemize} Note that the number of moves needed to perform the second part is uniformly bounded by some constant $M_0$: the distance from the line passing through $v_0$ and $u$ becomes comparable to $r$ after the first move of the second part and then grows exponentially.
-In principle, it might happen that a ``counterclockwise'' trajectory constructed above does not hit the cross-cut $\gamma$, see Fig.~\ref{Fig: RW-in-annulus}B. Nonetheless, if this happens (for some trajectory), then all the similar ``clockwise'' trajectories must hit $\gamma$ due to topological reasons.
-Thus, the result follows with $\delta_0:=c_0^{N_0+M_0}$. \end{proof}
+until the trajectory hits the outer boundary of $(A,r',r)$; see Figure~\ref{Fig: RW-in-annulus}(B). \end{itemize} Note that the number of moves needed to perform the second part is uniformly bounded by some constant $M_0$: the distance from the line passing through $v_0$ and $u$ becomes comparable to $r$ after the first move of the second part and then grows exponentially.
+In principle, it might happen that a ``counterclockwise'' trajectory constructed above does not hit the cross-cut $\gamma$; see Figure~\ref{Fig: RW-in-annulus}(B).
+Nonetheless, if this happens (for some trajectory), then all the similar ``clockwise'' trajectories must hit $\gamma$ for topological reasons.
+Thus the result follows with $\delta_0:=c_0^{N_0+M_0}$. \end{pf*}